samsergey/formica/README.md

 The Formica is a dialect of the [Racket](http://planet.racket-lang.org/) language and could be interpreted by the `racket` program or in the DrRacket IDE.
 It could be loaded as a package using `(require formica)` or as a language using `#lang formica` header.

+To build Formica in the DrRacket environment clone this repository to any working directory using `git` and then link this directory using `raco link` program.
+Finally run `raco setup` to build documentation and include formica modules in Racket module resolving system.

 Why package is not complete?
 ----------------------------